gmarland/GhostRunner/README.md

 ![alt tag](https://raw.githubusercontent.com/gmarland/GhostRunner/master/DemoImages/ScriptOutput1.png)
 ![alt tag](https://raw.githubusercontent.com/gmarland/GhostRunner/master/DemoImages/ScriptOutput2.png)

 Any server this is installed on will require .Net 4.5 and SQL Server.
+If you want some help setting this up or have any questions please feel free to contact me.